 - Betty Mak.
 I honestly pitied her to the point that I couldn’t name anyone else on top of my head that I could pity more.
 ‘Cause she was used by everyone in here–her father, her lover, and her so-called friends.
 YES, all stated to have some legitimate reasons for their doings BUT it didn’t justify using her like that, pretending to care for her yet they just wanted to satisfy and/or fulfill their wishes.
 She was kind and nice and intelligent.
 Maybe because she was too intelligent that she became an asset for others.
 Perhaps, the only person who actually cared for her–aside from her dead mother–was the crazy woman who her father kept in the cell for a period of time.

 - The ancient feelings of it.
 It was 1990 but they still managed to keep it ancient enough.
 The humor was truly hilarious AND it moved forward fast enough, except in the middle, which was a shame.
-The downhill parts was due to the whole triangles–partially AND then the scheming parts, which was kind of essential.
+The downhill parts were due to the whole triangles–partially AND then the scheming parts, which was kind of essential.
 BUT I was overly frustrated with some lacking parts, which will be mentioned later on in the next section.

 - The comedy.
 As said above, you could actually laugh without feeling it was corny because Canti and the other supporting cast were so funny.
 The rest of the supporting cast DID NOT have to be big shot stars like in recent series.
 And being just some supporting actors, they were able to make us laugh.
 Their ability to do comedy was better than some people who take the leading roles.
 (Seriously.)